 The time limit for filing suit after the arrest has been enforced must be at least eight (8) days after the arrest was enforced.
 Usually a time limit for filing suit of one to two months is granted when it concerns a foreign ship.
-Courts are free to determine this time frame and are willing to give more time or an extension of the initial time limit if there are good reasons for a longer period or extension.
+Courts are free to determine this time frame.
+In case the creditor needs more time for filing suit, or in case the parties are still negotiating a settlement, the creditor can submit a request for an extension of the initial time limit to the Court.
+The grounds for the extension of the time limit need to be mentioned in the request otherwise it will be rejected by the Court.

 Yes.
 If the claim on which the arrest is based appears not to exist or appears to be unfounded (because it has been rejected later on in proceedings on the merits), the arrest is deemed to be wrongful/illegal.
 In such a case the arresting party is liable for all damages suffered by the ship owner due to the wrongful arrest.

-This is a strict liability, i.e. the (wrongful) arrestor is by definition obliged to reimburse the ship owner for all his damages and losses, like port dues, but even consequential damages, such as loss of hire.
-However, the ship owner has a duty to mitigate its damages, such as by way of offering alternative security in the form of a (bank or Club) guarantee, thus avoiding unnecessary detention.
+In a case of wrongful arrest, strict liability applies.
+This means the (wrongful) arrestor is by definition obliged to reimburse the ship owner for all his damages and losses, like port dues, but even consequential damages, such as loss of hire (all amounts to be increased with statutory interest).
+This is premised on the condition that the ship owner renders sufficient evidence of the damages and losses incurred.
+Furthermore, the ship owner has a duty to mitigate its damages, such as by way of offering alternative security in the form of a (bank or Club) guarantee, thus avoiding unnecessary detention.